 But even if an iBuyer says no to your home, that’s not the end of the game.
 Not all off-market buyers are the same.
 In fact, some of our customers come to us after being rejected by an iBuyer because their property requires too much work.
 At Sundae, we work with homeowners and properties of all kinds.

 Read more: How to Decide if Sundae Is Right for You

 One of the biggest differences between Sundae and an iBuyer is the initial approach each takes to assessing your home.

-At Sundae, we send out a Market Expert who takes the time to walk through your home with you before making an offer.
+At Sundae, we send out a Market Expert who takes the time to walk through your home with you before presenting an estimated offer range.
 We factor in all the individual needs of your home, while also spending some time to understand what you’re looking for in the transaction.

-An iBuyer often makes their offer before they see your home.
-They rely almost entirely on market data and pricing formulas that may not even require someone coming to tour your home in person.
+In contrast, iBuyers often make most of their offers before they see your home.
+They rely almost entirely on market data and pricing formulas that don’t require someone coming to tour your home in person.

 The price is the price

 The iBuyer model works because the initial price is so attractive.